bioturing-org/turing_segment/README.md

 - The package is designed to be easy to use.
 It provides a simple CLI for quick integration into your image analysis workflows.

 ## Installation
+Use pip:
 ```bash
 pip install --index-url https://pypi.bioturing.com/simple turing_segment
 ```

+Or you can download the wheels direcly from the realse page of this repository.

 ## Usage